folsomcp/LSDpy/README.md

 ### Remove very closely spaced lines
 Flag to modify the mask by removing lines that are too closely spaced (by default less than 1 pixel apart), 1 = yes, 0 = no.

 Very closely spaced lines in the mask can cause problems.
 Most notably, in real spectra strong lines do not add linearly due to saturation effects.
-Turing this on can help by removing the multiple components of strong lines.
+Turning this on can help by removing the multiple components of strong lines.
 For weaker lines (a depth < 0.6 by default) the depths are added to make one deeper line (up to a depth of 0.6 by default), effectively merging them.
 In most cases this provides a small improvement to the LSD profile.

 ### Sigma clip to reject bad pixels
 A sigma clipping routine can be applied to the observation, if the number of iterations is 0 it is disable entirely.
 Uses the sigma value (number of sigma discrepancy between a model and observed pixel) beyond which a pixel is rejected, and and a number of iterations to repeat the sigma clipping.